brianzou03/bri-commerce/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

-1. as non-registered user, I can register a new account with the site
+1. as a non-registered user, I can register a new account on the site
-2. as a user, I can log in to the site
+2. as a user, I can log into the website
-3. as a user, I can create a new grocery list
+3. as a user, I can add items to my shopping cart
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view an item's page with review and description
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can review an item
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can view my shopping cart with the items I added
+7. as a user, I can "purchase" the items from my shopping cart, moving them to my inventory
+8. as a user, I can view my inventory with the items I bought
+9. as a user, I can modify my own profile page with an image and a bio
+10. as a user, I can view my own profile page

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)
+* (6 points) React.js
+    * Using a frontend framework

-* (5 points) Integrate user authentication
+* (3 points) dotenv
-    * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+    * Configuration management

-    * if you put in a number that's greater than 5, an error message will appear in the dom
+* (2 points) tailwind.css
+    * Using CSS framework

-* (5 points) vue.js
+* (1-6 points) may use API(s)
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit)
+    * not sure what API(s) yet

 ## [Link to Initial Main Project File](app.mjs)

-(__TODO__: create a skeleton Express application with a package.json, app.mjs, views folder, etc. ... and link to your initial app.mjs)
+A link to the main project file

 ## Annotations / References Used

-(__TODO__: list any tutorials/references/etc. that you've based your code off of)
+Placeholder:
 1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)
-2. [tutorial on vue.js](https://vuejs.org/v2/guide/) - (add link to source code that was based on this)